 Food & Sustainability

-Westminster Presbyterian Church invites you to our monthly Vegan Potluck (usually the third Thursday of most months, August through April).
+Westminster Presbyterian Church invites you to our monthly Vegan Potluck (usually the third Thursday of the month, August through April).
 This meal is a great opportunity for Westminster members, Wooster community members, and College of Wooster students to enjoy delicious food and fellowship while learning more about sustainable living.
 Just bring a potluck dish containing no meat, dairy, or eggs (no need for students to bring a dish, but always welcome).
 Join us as we enjoy a variety of foods and flavors available in a plant-based diet.
-Read more here.

 Westminster is part of this nationwide movement as we advance community gardening and partner with the Wooster Community Hospital's GreenPoint Garden.
 The garden is situated in town, but in an attractive, serene country setting just a quarter mile north of HealthPoint on Friendsville Road.